 Throughout his life, Mr. Sauer demonstrated strong devotion to his nation and community.
 One example of his patriotism was a letter dated April 5, 1917, in which he offered President Woodrow Wilson the use of Sauer’s pharmaceuticals for the war effort.
 His offer was accepted.

 In the community, Mr. Sauer was much appreciated for his creation of the Monumental Floral Gardens near Libbie Avenue and Broad Street, and the Japanese Gardens at Monument and Sauer Avenues.
-The Monumental Floral Gardens featured sunken Italian gardens decorated with imported statues and shrubbery, while the Japanese Gardens included plants, shrubs, and statues from the Orient.
+The Monumental Floral Gardens featured sunken Italian gardens decorated with imported statues and shrubbery, while the Japanese Gardens included plants, shrubs, and statues from Japan.
 Mr. Sauer’s many trips abroad allowed him to collect many sculptures, which he enjoyed sharing with the city.

 By 1927, The C. F. Sauer Company became the largest producer of extracts and spices in the nation.
 In his own words, Mr. Sauer described the idea that was the beginning of a business dynasty: “In regard to putting our goods on the market, I felt that by putting out higher quality goods than those being sold and putting them out in a cartoned bottle, which had not been done up to that time in the small packages, that they would find a more ready sale, which proved to be the case.”